fleps/clothing-store/README.md

 - Cart/Minicart quantity changes + product removal + counter update
 - Categories data comes from Firebase.

-## Extra features added by me (nor part of the course)
+## Extra features added by me (not part of the course)
 - Products have currency and proper price format.
 - Minicart open / close improvements:
-  - Minicart opens when adding a product to the bag (if the user is not on Cart page).
+  - Minicart auto opens when adding a product to the bag (if the user is not on Cart page).
+Very basic for e-commerce.
   - Minicart closes when changing "pages".
   - Minicart has CSS animation to open/close, doesn't just appear/disappear.
   - Logic improved: reworked calls to avoid unnecessary re-renders when opening / closing.